SubhasmitaBehera/umaa-java-assignment/constructosr.md

 ***Answer:***

-* No the above code won't compile.
-There is a recursion between A() and A(int x) meethods therefore it will give StackOverFlowError in runtime.
+* The above code will compile.
+But there is a recursion between this() and A(int x) meethods therefore it will give StackOverFlowError at runtime.

 # Question:6